 Theory and dive 1 – Diver Stress and Rescue – Day 2

 On day 2 we started working through the SSI diver stress and rescue course material.
 This course can be broken down into four sections or scenarios.
 These are: conscious diver on the surface, conscious diver underwater, unconscious diver on the surface and unconscious diver underwater.
 All of the scenarios have dry and wet runs and the trainee has to be comfortable handling all of those situations to pass the course.

-As soon as the theory part and the presentation was complete we started working through these four scenarios dry.
+As soon as the theory part (everything is done online on MySSI App) and the presentation was complete we started working through these four scenarios dry.
 The course of action for each was explained to me and we practiced in the dive shop with a mannequin.

 In the afternoon we did a dive in shallow water to make sure that all the skills taught during my open water training were still up to scratch.
 The reasoning behind this is that a rescue diver should be comfortable fixing his or her own problems underwater to be able to assist others.
 In practice, a lot of the situations where stress occurs are simple problems that can easily be solved.
 A few examples are water leaking into the mask and poor buoyancy control.
 By clearing the mask and inflating or deflating BC to achieve neutral buoyancy divers can easily avoid situations where stress leads to panic.